hencollins/hencollins/README.md

 Mostly programming in Python for ML/AI class projects, but also doing some fun projects on the side.

-Trying to organize all my code here (which is taking longer than I thought) — more is on the way!
+Trying to organize all my code here — more is on the way!

 ## Tools and tech